 If some members of your household are ineligible non-citizens, you may still be able to apply for eligible members of your household.
 However, your household benefits will be calculated based on the number of eligible people in the household.

-What does receiving SNAP mean for immigrants who want to become permanent residents or citizens?
+What does receiving SNAP mean for immigrants who want to become permanent residents?

 There is a federal “public charge” rule regarding certain types of immigrants’ long-term dependence on certain public benefits.
 Here are 5 important reminders about public charge:

-• Most public benefits do not affect a person’s immigration status.
-These include SNAP, WIC, school meals, food banks, LIHEAP, section 8 and public housing, short-term Medicaid, Social Security, and others.
+Currently, most public benefits do not affect a person’s immigration status.
+These include SNAP, WIC, school meals, food banks, LIHEAP, section 8 and public housing.
+This may change under the Trump administration, but has not changed currently.

-• Federal and state laws protect your personal information when you apply for or receive public benefits.
-Also, you don’t need to provide the immigration status of people in your household who are not getting benefits.
+You don’t need to provide the immigration status of people in your household who you are not applying for.

 Please Note: This webpage is not legal advice!
 If you need legal advice related to immigration, contact our friends at Jewish Family and Community Services.